S3-working-group/s3-practical-guide/src/enablers-of-co-creation/contracting-and-accountability.md

 ## Contracting And Accountability

+When entering into formal or informal agreements with others:

+* ensure all parties understand what's expected of them and intend to keep the agreement
+* verify the agreement is beneficial to all parties and expectations are realistic

+Be accountable for breaking agreements.

+---

+## Contracting And Accountability (cont.)

 ![right,fit](img/circle/enter-leave-circle.png)

-To protect organizational culture, help new members have a smooth start, and provide for painless development of organizational structure, an organization needs to:
+To preserve organizational culture, maintain self-accountability and help new members of an organization or circle have a smooth start:

-- develop a consent-based process for entering the organization that tests for both cultural fit and the skills required
+- define expectations for new members (both cultural fit and the skills required)
-- align contracts with both organizational culture and legal requirements
+- align contract with both organizational culture and legal requirements
-- define a default role for a new member
-- define a process for leaving an organization
+- consider a probationary period
-- provide a way for entering and leaving a circle
+- have clear procedures about breaches of contract